fjarri-attic/brain/documentation.rst

  * Lists and dictionaries can be empty.
  * Dictionary keys should have string type.

-.. _brain.connect():
+.. _paths:

 Path
 ~~~~

 Path to some value in object is a list, which can contain only strings, integers and Nones.
-Empty list means the root level of an object; string stands for dictionary key and interger
+Empty list means the root level of an object; string stands for dictionary key and integer
 stands for position in list.
 None is used in several special cases: to specify that `insert()`_
 should perform insertion at the end of the list or as a mask for `delete()`_ and `read()`_.